LestlinRobins/LawGorithm/README.md

 Uses mobile sensors (such as accelerometers and gyroscopes) to detect sudden movements, falls, or distress signals.
 If unusual activity is detected, it can automatically alert designated guardians or emergency contacts.

-- Can be extended for **women’s safety** by integrating voice commands, SOS triggers, and real-time location tracking.
+- Can be extended for **women's safety** by integrating voice commands, SOS triggers, and real-time location tracking.

 ### 🚨 Emergency Dispatch AI